yyytae0/TIL/README.md

-# What i learned today
+# What I Learned Today